southside-chillers/southside.chillers.online/southside/content/chapters/forensic-orcaeology.md

 ...

-*ABERYTH?*
+*ABERITH?*

 "How about...in seven days?"
 Hanamir asks the sky.

 *SOUNDS GOOD*

-"Where in Aberyth, though?" says Harlan.
+"Where in Aberith, though?" says Harlan.

 No more words appear in the clouds.